-The Group is mainly exposed to Euro, NIS and GBP.
+The Group is mainly exposed to Euro, NIS and MDL.

-The following table details the Group's sensitivity to a 5 percent change in US\$ against the respective foreign currencies.
-The 5 percent is the rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the possible change in foreign exchange rates.
-The sensitivity analysies of the Group's exposure to foreign currency risk at the reporting date has been determined based on the change taking place at the beginning of the financial year and held constant throughout the reporting period.
+The following table details the Group's sensitivity to a 10 percent change in US\$ against the respective foreign currencies in 2014 (2013- 5 percent) The 10 percent is the rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the possible change in foreign exchange rates.
+The sensitivity analysis of the Group's exposure to foreign currency risk at the reporting date has been determined based on the change taking place at the beginning of the financial year and held constant throughout the reporting period.
 A positive number indicates an increase in profit or loss and other equity where US\$ strengthens against the respective currency.
 If US\$ were to weaken by the same percentage against the respective currency there would be a similar but reverse impact on the profit or loss and equity as presented in the tables below.